 A few of our favorite scenic drives include Route 311 to Craig County, Route 11 to Botetourt County, and Route 221 to Floyd.
 Here’s why:

 Route 311 to Craig County (pictured above) is a mountain adventure as it includes both Catawba and Potts Mountains.
 You may not realize it as you’re driving, but this route takes you past the trailheads for McAfee Knob and Dragon’s Tooth, two of the three points in Virginia’s Triple Crown.
-If you’re hungry, make your way to The Swinging Bridge in Paint Bank, known for its comfort food and buffalo burgers. are great options with great scenery, so much so that you’ll need to drive this route twice to give each a try.
+If you’re hungry, make your way to The Swinging Bridge in Paint Bank, known for its comfort food and buffalo burgers.

-Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at Pomegranate, Greenwood, North Star, or Foot of the Mountain Cafe.
+Route 11 to Botetourt County runs through the Town of Troutville, an Appalachian Trail community and includes interesting stops like Kelly’s Real Deals Antiques, shopping at Apple Barn II Gifts and KC Collections, and dining at Pomegranate, North Star, or Foot of the Mountain Cafe.
 Be sure to stop in the Town of Buchanan to take a walk across the Buchanan Swinging Bridge.